Programming Standard

 Table Extensions

-Table Extensions are used to create dynamic table.
-In BE 15.x version, this is the equivalent of the MAK custom tables.
-It is possible to add columns, assign data types, unique keys, and indices.
+It is possible to add columns, assign data types, unique keys, and indexes.

 Indentation and Formatting